Statement of Purpose

 21.2.2 This is a Records Policy for the management of records in accordance with the Data Protection Act.

-21.2.3 The minimum accepted requirement for keeping all clinical records is eight years for adults and up to the age of 25 or eleven years, whichever is the longer, for children.
+21.2.3 The minimum accepted requirement for keeping all clinical records is eleven years for adults and up to the age of 25 or eleven years, whichever is the longer, for children.

 21.2.4 Computer information is protected by a firewall and is backed-up daily.
 The back-up is stored off site.